Of teens are in an abusive relationship

 - Though 82% of parents feel confident that they could recognize the signs if their child was experiencing dating abuse, a majority of parents (58%) could not correctly identify all the warning signs of abuse.

 **Information provided by loveisrespect.org, an amazingly informative website for teens whether in a relationship or not.***

 Hear their voices.
 Share their stories.
 Make their trauma count.

 But it wasn’t long after they got together that he started being jealous.
 He constantly watched her to see if she was cheating on him.
 He went crazy if she would talk to other guys and accused her of flirting with every guy she talked to.
 He told her she was “his” and she should do as he said.
-He had that attitude most of the time.
-At the time, she thought it was cute that he loved her and wanted her so much.
+At the time, Jackie thought it was cute that he loved her and wanted her so much.

 One day, he got really angry because he saw her talking to one her male classmates.
 He questioned her and she told him to “just shut up.”
 He got really angry and slapped her across the face.
 People were watching and he started screaming at them and telling them to mind their own business.

-She had tried several times to break up with him, but he would threaten to harm himself or tell awful lies to her parents and she would decide to stay with him.she told him that she didn’t want to see him anymore and he threatened to tell her parents that they had sex and did drugs, which were lies.
-His older sister used to see how he treated her, but she would make it sound like it was her fault to put up with it.
+Jackie had tried several times to break up with him, but he would threaten to harm himself or tell awful lies to her parents and she would decide to stay with him.
+She told him that she didn’t want to see him anymore and he threatened to tell her parents that they had sex and did drugs, which were lies.
+His older sister used to see how he treated her, but she would make it sound like it was her fault for putting up with it.
 She would tell her how she knew what his temper was like, and that she shouldn’t provoke him.

-Hear from one of our volunteers, Ashley, who is also a local police office.
+Hear from one of our volunteers, Ashley, who is also a local police officer.